tugane/Wowzi-Rick-And-Morty-Challenge/README.md

 Runs your app in development mode.

+IOS

+if you're on a mac don't forget  `cd ios && pod install && cd ..` then 👇🏼

 #### `npm run ios`

 Like `npm start`, but also attempts to open your app in the iOS Simulator if you're on a Mac and have it installed.

+ANDROID

 #### `npm run android`